When to Fertilize A Citrus Tree? Citrus is not the name of one particular tree species but a genus.

 Citrus trees like soil on the acidic side.
 So, if your soil pH levels are too high, you can use acidic fertilizer to bring the pH levels down while simultaneously feeding your trees.

-If you prefer using organic fertilizer, here is an easy DIY fertilizer recipe for your Citrus trees.
+If you prefer using organic fertilizer, here is my easy DIY CItrus tree fertilizer recipe:

 - 1 part dolomite lime